 (v) 'Sibling' refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or foster sister, step brother or step sister living as one family unit at the same address.
 It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses.
-Criteria 4 and 6 include children who at the time of application have a sibling for whom the offer of a place at Hook Infant School or Hook Junior School has been accepted, even if the sibling is not yet attending.
-It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at Hook Infant School at the time of application, who are successful in gaining a place at Hook Junior School on the national notification date.
+Criteria 4 and 6 include children who at the time of application have a sibling for whom the offer of a place at Hook Infant School or the linked junior school, Hook Junior School, has been accepted, even if the sibling is not yet attending.
+It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at Hook Infant School at the time of application, who are successful in gaining a place at the linked junior school, Hook Junior School, Hook Junior School, hook Junior School, no the national notification date.